 Trainer Tip: During the lunge movement, make sure your front knee does not go over your toes.
 Additionally, always look forward.
 Looking forward helps keep your chest up.

-Dumbbell step-ups are a great exercise to work your quads and get your heart working.
+Dumbbell step-ups are one of the great quadriceps exercises to work your thighs and get your heart working.
 You can do step-ups on a flat bench, a box, or even your stairs.
 Stand with your hands at your side holding a dumbbell in each hand behind a bench.
 Place your left foot on the bench and step up on the bench by extending the hip and knee of your left leg.
 Use the weight of your heel to lift your right side up and onto the bench.
 Step down with the right leg first.
 Return to the starting position.

 Trainer Tip: If you’re bad at remembering which leg you’re on, complete the number of reps on your left leg before switching to the right.

-You use your quadriceps throughout your daily life.
+You use your quadriceps throughout your daily life but adding exercises for quads into your strength training routine will make them that much stronger and shapely.
 Strong, toned quads not only help you with your everyday life, but also look great in a mini skirt or skinny jeans.

 Don’t want to take our word for it?
 Take a look at these women who never skip their quadricep workouts — we’d say it pays off!